MaramAlossaimi/MaramAlossaimi/content/authors/admin/_index.md

   url: https://www.sheffield.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: I am intersted in Poisson algebras, non-commutative algebras and Poisson prime ideals.
+bio: I am intersted in Poisson algebra, non-commutative algebra and Poisson prime ideals.

 # Interests to show in About widget
 interests:
 - Group Theory
-- Rings Theory
+- Ring Theory
-- Commutative Algebras
+- Commutative Algebra
-- Poisson Algebras
+- Poisson Algebra
-- Non-commutative Algebras
+- Non-commutative Algebra

 # Education to show in About widget
 education: